 Heartbreaking.
 Harrowing.
 Horrific.
 Devastating.
 All the superlatives apply to the last third of this episode.
 I was actually scared to review it.
 I dreaded watching it again, because of how powerful it is.
 And I dreaded not doing it justice in my write-up.
-The final seventeen minutes of this episode are the show’s peak – maybe even David Lynch’s, give or take Blue Velvet.
+The final seventeen minutes of this episode are the peak of the show’s entire run (it may even be David Lynch’s finest moment, give or take Blue Velvet).
 But what of the twenty-eight minutes or so that precede them?

 That’s the scene where the episode first points a finger at Ben as a suspect, with Mike having some sort of seizure when Ben approaches.
-Later, he doesn’t directly answer when Audrey asks him if he killed Laura (both actors do a great job here; it’s compelling to see Audrey have the moral high ground).
-Then Cooper finds that she mentions him in her diary.
+Later, he doesn’t directly answer when Audrey asks him if he killed Laura.
+Both actors do a great job here.
+It’s compelling to see Audrey hold the high ground, not just morally: she’s standing while Ben sits.
+Then Cooper finds that Laura mentions Ben in her diary.
 I wonder how many people watching the episode for the first time actually believed Ben was the murderer.
-I don’t think I bought it at the time, but I don’t know why.
-Maybe it was too conventional an answer.
+The show didn’t give it the heft of finality, so I don’t think I bought it at the time.

 Maddy telling Sarah and Leland that she’ll be heading home sounds mundane, but Lynch stages it in a way that makes you sit up and take notice.
-It’s all done in one, unedited three-minute take.
-The camera is in movement for the whole scene, which is set to Louis Armstrong’s “What a Wonderful World” playing on the living room record player.
+It’s all done in a single, unedited three-minute take.
+The camera is in movement for the whole scene, which is set to Louis Armstrong’s “What a Wonderful World” emanating from the living room record player.
 It ends as follows, with the three characters cozily sitting together in bathrobes:

 Leland: “We love you very much.”